michael-griehm/azure-delta-lakehouse/README.md

   - Increased data throughput and performance using techniques like data skipping, whereby queries that fetch specific column values need not read the entire row of data.
   - ACID compliant.
   - Allows for Spark SQL `UPDATE` commands that provide a familiar processing pattern.
+  - Automatically resolves caching issues that can arise from the use of other file formats.
 - Drawbacks
   - Must have a data processing engine to read and write.
   - Requires more storage capacity compared to other options to enable ACID compatibility.